chapb/IAM.AMR.DOC/source/project/cedardb.rst

 Immutable Factors
 ~~~~~~~~~~~~~~~~~

 Including comparisons between sampling period where nothing has changed other than time.
-Location (outside canada).
+Location.

 Levels of Abnalysis
 ~~~~~~~~~~~~~~~~~~~